SecurityBong/mangadownloader/README.md

 # mangadownloader
-manga downloader automatically from a predefined source
+manga downloader automatically from a predefined source.
+Use the python file.

 The source URL is: https://ww1.mangafreak.me